opentdf/spec/protocol/README.md

 The canonical architecture contains four major components.

 * *TDF Client* - Initiates and drives the TDF encryption and decryption workflows.
 Only component with access to the content (ciphertext or plaintext).
+  * May be entitled as Non-Person Entity acting on behalf of itself, OR on behalf of a Person Entity.
 * *OpenID Connect (OIDC) Identity Provider (IdP)* - This system could be any OIDC IdP software.
 Virtru has chosen Keycloak as its reference implementation IdP.
   * From Wikipedia:  "Keycloak is an open source software product to allow single sign-on with Identity and Access Management aimed at modern applications and services.
 As of March 2018 this JBoss community project is under the stewardship of Red Hat.
 Keycloak is licensed under Apache 2.0."
   * Any OIDC-compliant IdP software may be used, provided it supports custom claims, and can: